-Did you know that there are two supplements that you can take that are kind of like an internal aftersun?
-“All my patients take omega 3s, which are anti-inflammation supplements," notes Eckel.
-"Studies have shown that sun-induced inflammation is cut by 40% when you take omega 3.
-It’s great for anti-aging too.
-She also told Stellar.ie, “studies have shown that if you take aspirin (orally) when you come back from the beach, its anti-inflammatory properties will reduce inflammation caused by sun exposure.
-It’s also been noted that not only will you have less sun damage, but it decreases the rates of skin cancer too.”
-So double up on these to double down on your protection.
+"All my patients take omega 3s, which are anti-inflammation supplements," notes Eckel.
+Sun-induced inflammation is also reduced when you take omega 3 and is great for anti-aging, according to Eckel.
+She explains “studies have shown that if you take aspirin (orally) when you come back from the beach, its anti-inflammatory properties may reduce inflammation caused by sun exposure.
+So double up on omega 3s to double down on your protection.

-“At high altitude, over 54 percent of UVA rays penetrate glass, making pilots spending long periods in the cockpit up to twice as likely to develop melanoma," warns Abi Cleeve, MD for Ultrasun UK and founder SkinSense.
-"In fact, 56.6 minutes in the air is equivalent to 20 minutes on a tanning bed."
+Abi Cleeve warns that UVA rays can penetrate glass, especially at high altitude, “making pilots spending long periods in the cockpit up to twice as likely to develop melanoma," warns Abi Cleeve, MD for Ultrasun UK and founder SkinSense.
 So if you’ve requested a window seat, a good face of SPF with a very high UVA filter (look for over 90%; Ultrasun face SPFs are all at this level) will protect your skin en route to your destination.

-“Up to 60% of any sun protection can evaporate in direct sunlight, so it’s important to apply liberally, but also apply indoors at least 15 minutes before going out into the sun to allow the filters to bond with the skin and not be wasted on the sun longer,” says Cleeve.
-She mentions a survey by the British Association of Dermatologists that identified that 8 out of 10 people fail to adequately apply sunscreen.
+According to Cleeve, sun protection can evaporate in direct sunlight, "so it’s important to apply liberally, but also apply indoors at least 15 minutes before going out into the sun to allow the filters to bond with the skin and not be wasted on the sun longer,” says Cleeve.
 "Do it first thing, do it indoors and apply plenty," she says.

 “This is one of the biggest myths in sun protection and it contributes to skin damage and skin cancer cases," says Cleeve.
 "The fact is that as soon as the skin reddens, it’s in trauma.
 By protecting properly from the sun, the tan achieved will last.
 A 'trauma tan' from inadequate protection that occurs too fast only ensures that the skin burns and sheds, leaving the skin tan-less in days.”

-You might think that the beach is the only place you'll have to slather on sunscreen, but UV rays can penetrate 90% of cloud cover, according to Cleeve.
+You might think that the beach is the only place you'll have to slather on sunscreen, but UV rays can penetrate cloud cover, according to Cleeve.
 "It makes year-round protection important, particularly for avoiding additional skin aging when it isn't summer," she says.
-UV rays increase in potency depending on location and surface:
+UV rays are reflected differently depending on location and surface: